NM Beef

 The New Mexico Ranch To Rails Program Returns!

-The New Mexico Ranch To Rails (NMRR) contest requires ranches commit to feeding out 3 steer calves.
-Participants agree to feed them until they reach 800 pounds.
-Calves will then be delivered to the Tucumcari Bull Test Station, where individual gain and feed efficiency performance will be measured through the finishing phase.
+The New Mexico Ranch To Rails (NMRR) Contest requires ranches commit to feeding out 3 steer calves.
+Participants agree to feed them until they reach 850 pounds.
+Calves will then be delivered to the Tucumcari Bull Test Station, where individual gain and feed efficiency performance will be measured for 60 days.
+From there, they will be transported to a feed yard located in Clayton, NM, where they will be put on a finishing ration.
 Once the calves reach 1250 to 1350 pounds, they will be harvested at a USDA certified facility, where they will be evaluated on both yield and quality grades.
-Producers will then be offered the option to market their beef themselves or with the help of NMSU.
+Cattle will be sold on the grid, based on carcass quality.

 Registration & Fees: Online registration available!
 Please choose an option to pay with a credit card or mailing your check.